dan-choe/Flicks/README.md

 - [ ] User sees an error message when there's a networking error.
 - [ ] Movies are displayed using a CollectionView instead of a TableView.
 - [x] User can search for a movie.
-- [ ] All images fade in as they are loading.
+- [x] All images fade in as they are loading.
-- [ ] Customize the UI.
+- [x] Customize the UI.

 The following **additional** features are implemented:

-- [x] List anything else that you can get done to improve the app functionality!
+- [x] Add tab buttons to show the top rated movies
+- [x] Load low resolution images first, then switch to high resolution images
+- [x] Customized the navigation bar
 - [x] User can see the detail view if the user clicks a movie on the list of movies

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):